RaffaeleBerzoini/SENECA/README.md

 Bones: 94.35 +- 0.03
 ```

-The script prints out also other for a more complete analysis
+The script prints out also other metrics for a more complete analysis.

 ### Credits and contributions: